Updated June 2, 2026

 Publishing less than twice a month means your name rarely accumulates enough surface area to register with either human decision-makers or AI citation systems.
 Publishing more than twice a month in tier-one outlets is operationally unsustainable for most executives without compromising quality — and low-quality content from senior leaders actively damages credibility.
 The bi-monthly cadence threads this needle: it generates 24 pieces per year, enough to cover multiple angles of your expertise while each piece retains the editorial weight that drives sharing and citation.

-LinkedIn data (2026) shows that long-form content on the platform receives a 24x higher share rate than other post formats, and with 65 million decision-makers active on the platform, even modest distribution of a well-placed article reaches the buyers who matter.
-When those articles are placed in credible third-party outlets and then amplified through LinkedIn, the effect compounds further — Phantom IQ clients typically see 3x more inbound inquiries within six months of establishing a consistent bi-monthly cadence.
+Long-form content tends to perform well on LinkedIn, and with roughly 65 million decision-makers on the platform, even modest distribution of a well-placed article can reach the buyers who matter.
+When those articles are placed in credible third-party outlets and then amplified through LinkedIn, the effect can compound further, helping a consistent bi-monthly cadence build reach over time.

 The Compounding Mechanism: How Cadence Builds Authority

 Each published article serves multiple functions simultaneously.
 It signals expertise to human readers, creates a citation target for AI answer engines, and builds a body of work that editors use to evaluate future pitch credibility.
-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Study found that 91% of decision-makers said strong thought leadership helps them uncover unmet needs they hadn't previously identified — meaning your articles aren't just building brand, they're actively expanding the consideration set of buyers who didn't know they needed your solution.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report found that 91% of hidden buyers value thought leadership that helps them uncover challenges or needs they hadn't previously recognized — meaning your articles aren't just building brand, they can expand the consideration set of buyers who didn't know they needed your solution.

 The compounding effect is particularly pronounced in AI search.
-With ChatGPT reaching 900 million weekly users as of February 2026, and 92% of Fortune 500 companies using it for business research, being cited in AI-generated answers has become a primary distribution channel.
+With ChatGPT reaching roughly 900 million weekly users, and 92% of Fortune 500 companies using OpenAI's products, being cited in AI-generated answers has become a primary distribution channel.
 AI systems build citation preferences based on publication consistency, outlet authority, and topical density — all of which a bi-monthly cadence systematically builds over 12 to 18 months.

 What Qualifies as a Bi-Monthly Publishing Outlet